robertangeles/repo-ai-prompts/chatgpt-human-essay-maverick-morsels.md

 - Maintain rhythm.
 Prefer simple structure over clever syntax
 - No colons, no em dashes, no exclamation marks
 - Sound like a human thinking out loud, not a writer performing intelligence
+- Do NOT use em dashes or '—'.
+- Do not use rhetorical contrast.
+Avoid phrases that set up one idea only to redirect to another (e.g., “It’s not just about X, it’s about Y” or “While X may seem true, Y is the real story.”)
+- Avoid clarifying reframes.
+Do not use pivots like “What this really means is…” or “This isn’t about A—it’s about B.”
+- Maintain a linear structure.
+Ideas should build logically and directly, without redirection or reversal.
+Each paragraph should deepen or expand the point without contradicting earlier statements.
+- No bait-and-switch structures.
+Do not set up false dichotomies, implied misassumptions, or reversed logic to “reveal” the point.
+Focus on clear explanation, not rhetorical tension.

 ### EXPERT SYNTHESIS (Invisible Layer)
 Simulate a debate between three top 0.1% experts in the selected topic.